The Best Weekender Bags for Every Style

 Hook & Albert Garment Weekender

-Keep dresses or suits from wrinkling by zipping them into this sneaky duffel, which is actually a garment bag in disguise.
-There are even specific spots for your shoes and jewelry, too.
-It comes in taupe and black, with a choice of gold or gunmetal hardware.
+Keep dresses or suits from wrinkling by zipping them into this sneaky leather duffel, which is actually a garment bag in disguise.
+There are even specific spots for shoes and accessories, too.

 We can’t sing the praises of this bag enough.
 It’s spare but polished, made of lightweight, stain-resistant nylon, and hits the sweet spot of form and function.
 The interior offers plenty of pockets for keeping your stuff organized, and it’s got wheels and a retractable handle hidden in a zip pocket, so you can roll it through the terminal if you overpack.